@ Gillian Putri

 12 km

 Features the Mt.
-Fuji Panoramic Ropeway, hot springs, museums like the Kubota Itchiku Kimono Museum, and many ryokans (traditional inns).
+Fuji Panoramic Ropeway, hot springs, museums like the Kubota Itchiku Kimono Museum, and many ryokans.

 3.Lake Kawaguchi (Kawaguchiko)